The SpamCop blocking list now has its own FAQ section

 The short answer is that you cannot be removed.

-SpamCop automatically handles blocking and unblocking of ISPs.
-If SpamCop continues to receive reports of spam originating from the networks you are responsible for, those networks will continue to be blocked.
-If not, then you will be unblocked by SpamCop automatically after 24 hours.
+SpamCop automatically handles blocking and unblocking of IP addressess.
+If SpamCop continues to receive reports of spam originating from the networks you are responsible for, those networks will continue to be listed.
+If not, then you will be delisted by SpamCop automatically after 24 hours.

-If the SpamCop reports that you receive relate only to web-hosting for the spammer, then this does not count toward blocking.
+If the SpamCop reports that you receive relate only to web-hosting for the spammer, then this does not count toward the blocking list.
 The email filters consider only complaints of sourcing spam.

-If you have recently closed an open relay on your network, you should check and/or notify the various relay blocking systems in use:
+If you have recently closed an open relay on your network or removed a botnet infection, you should check and/or notify the various blocking systems in use:

-Please only notify them if they have in fact detected and listed your open server.
+Please only notify them if they have in fact detected and listed your server.